Unified discontinuous Galerkin scheme for a large class of elliptic equations: Test problems

 \section{Test problems}

 The following numerical tests confirm the DG scheme presented in this article can solve a variety of elliptic problems.
-The test problems involve linear and non-linear systems of PDEs with non-linear boundary conditions on curved manifolds, discretized on hp-refined domains with curved meshes and non-conforming element boundaries.
+The test problems involve linear and nonlinear systems of PDEs with nonlinear boundary conditions on curved manifolds, discretized on $hp$-refined domains with curved meshes and nonconforming element boundaries.